ZoranCutura/score/docs/features/communication/some_ip_gateway/service_discovery/index.rst

 For configured required services, the SOME/IP communication stack will send a FindService message to the SOME/IP network.

-TODO: Might not be needed, if OfferService messages for that services have been already received.
+FindService message might not be needed, if OfferService messages for that services have been already received.

 Upon reception of a OfferService message, the SOME/IP communication stack creates a connection and provides the service in the VM.